badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 In the `main()` function, we draw `200000` lines at random positions and measure how long it takes to do so.
 The call to `srand()` sets the seed for the function `rand()`.
 We'll always get the same sequence of "random" numbers that way.

 > **Note:** If we measure something to later improve it, we have to ensure that what we measured is the same each time, even if it involves "fake" randomness.
+If we didn't "fix" the randomness in this case, we may draw a different number of pixels each run, which would skew the results.

 Here's the output from a release build on my machine: